eadonteng/Evans-Adonteng.github.io/README.md

 Professional_Self_Assessment.md — A reflective overview of my professional development through the Computer Science program.

 ## videos
-Code Review Video - A link to a video where I discuss the code enhancements and demonstrate the game.
+https://www.youtube.com/watch?v=5heV4-Io5bQ -Code Review Video - A link to a video where I discuss the code enhancements and demonstrate the game.

 # Professional Self-Assessment
 To gain insight into my professional growth and how I've leveraged my educational experiences to prepare for a career in computer science, please refer to my Professional Self-Assessment.